Albert Lee on going country in England and finding his “natural” gig with the Everly Brothers

 ORIGINALLY PUBLISHED ON JULY 11, 1986 By Steve Newton In the world of music, jolly old England is famous for a number of things.
 The Beatles for instance.
 And rock guitar heroes like Eric Clapton, Jimmy Page, and Jeff Beck.
 But country music is not one of Brittania's specialties, and it never has been.
-Luckily … Continue reading Albert Lee says that his Everly Brothers gig was a “natural”
+Luckily … Continue reading Albert Lee on going country in England and finding his “natural” gig with the Everly Brothers

 Ventures guitarist Don Wilson on the origin and influence of “Walk, Don’t Run”